How To Get Ordained To Perform A Wedding Legally — Because This Is One Thing You Don't Want To Mess Up

 Get the necessary documents in place

-If you need to get the government's OK to perform the ceremony by becoming a temporary officiant or getting a one-day marriage designation, then that's the most important thing to do.
+If you need to become a temporary officiant or get a one-day marriage designation in order to perform the ceremony, then that's the most important thing to do.
 Any marriage ceremonies performed without the appropriate paperwork in a state that requires that it approves temporary officiants may be considered... well... null and void.
 So make sure to do your due diligence to see if it is necessary to be approved by the state to marry two people and, if so, what that process is.

 Or get ordained (if that's cool with your state)

 In some states, you don't need legal documents to marry people — you can be ordained by a religious organization instead.
 Though this sounds rather complicated, it can actually be the least complicated of all the ways to go about marrying a friend or relative in some states.
 Organizations like the Universal Life Church Monastery and the American Marriage Ministries will ordain people who want to perform a marriage ceremony with a few clicks of the mouse.
 With that said, some states require that an ordained minister actually have a ministry or congregation to legally marry people — so again, know what your state does and doesn't require.

 If the people you are marrying are interested in having a spiritual or religious component to their ceremony but live in a state where you need to have a state-approved, one-day marriage designation, then you could likely do both — become a temporary officiant and an ordained minster.
 Though it sounds rather complicated to tackle both, the states I have worked in make it pretty simple to get a one-day marriage designation, and the Universal Life Church Monastery and American Marriage Ministries make it insanely simple to become ordained as a minister.